matfroh/abl_emh1_modbus/README.md

-# Home Assistant AddOn for set max current on ABL EMH1 charger over RS485 MODBUS
+# Home Assistant AddOn for setting max current on ABL EMH1 charger over RS485 MODBUS

 Allows you to connect the ABL EMH1 charger over RS485 modbus connection to homeassistant and update the max charging current.